FacuVogel23/BetterRest/README.md

 I work through:
 </p>

-- Entering numbers wuth Stepper
+- Entering numbers with Stepper
 - Selecting dates and times with DatePicker
 - Working with dates
 - Training a model with Create ML